 We now travel with a fixed lens and zoom lens and find this suits most of our amateur travel photography needs.
 We store the camera in a compact little bag by Hakuba we bought in Tokyo which is easy to fit in a daypack and does a great job protecting the camera and lenses.
 Although, at a pinch we will often wrap it in a jumper and put it in my handbag when going out.

-Also do yourself a favour and get a BlackRapid Breathe Street Camera Strap which makes carrying a camera a million times more comfortable than a standard neck strap.
+Also, do yourself a favour and get a BlackRapid Breathe Street Camera Strap which makes carrying a camera a million times more comfortable than a standard neck strap.
 When not in use the camera hangs discretely on your hip and you can quickly and easily slide it up to take photos.
+Click here for the latest prices.
 Go get one.
 You won’t regret it.

 Kids don’t need a lot of games or toys when they travel.
 But, it is always good to have a couple handy for when you are waiting in airports, on trains or for rainy days.
 We have tried many different games and our favourites have changed as the kids have got bigger.
 The two current favourites are UNO and Bananagrams.